Skip to main content

 Update, rename, download, or delete Test Data

-• Update: Open the Test Data file and upload a replacement .csv or .json file.
-This creates a new version.
+• Update: Open the test data file and upload a replacement .csv or .json file, or edit a .csv file inline.
+Either action creates a new version.
 Existing load tests continue to run against the version they were linked to.
 See How updates to Test Data affect existing load tests.

 • Rename: Inline-rename the file from the library listing or the detail view.
 The name must remain unique within the project.